 There are several reasons a refrigerator will not cool.
-If you want to spare yourself a little time and burden, give Guthrie Appliance Repair a call for refrigerator repair in CITY, ST. Our repairmen are eager to come out and troubleshoot the cooling issue and repair it for you.
+If you want to spare yourself a little time and burden, give Guthrie Appliance Repair a call for refrigerator repair.
+Our repairmen are eager to come out and troubleshoot the cooling issue and repair it for you.

 When your refrigerator isn’t cold anymore, it’s time to see what the issue might be.
 A lot of times it’s something as simple as a good coil cleaning.
 However, with modern fridges, they’re equipped with various sensors too.